 - Transgender Day of Visibility - Celebrates transgender people and raises awareness of discrimination faced by transgender people worldwide.

 - Worcester Pride – Recognizes, promotes, educates and unifies the Central Massachusetts LGBTQI+ community, allies and supporters.
 In addition to holding events throughout the year, Worcester Pride also puts on an annual pride parade and a festival.

 - Holy Cross LGBTQ Cape Weekend - The Holy Cross LGBTQ Alumni Network invites all alumni, spouses, partners and friends to reconnect, relax and enjoy the beauty and festivities of Provincetown.
 Everyone in the Holy Cross community is welcome to join for all or part of the weekend, which is held biennially.

 Pride is a student-run group, made up of LGBTQIA+ students and allies, which works toward increasing visibility and creating an accepting and supportive community for students of all identities.

-The Office of Multicultural Education welcomes the diversity of our students and recognizes the many identities, experiences, and stories students bring, which serve to further enhance the richness of our campus life.
+The Office of Student Inclusion and Belonging welcomes the diversity of our students and recognizes the many identities, experiences, and stories students bring, which serve to further enhance the richness of our campus life.
 We hope that students find Holy Cross to be a campus community where they feel a sense of belonging, acceptance, and fulfillment.
 The office helps students find connections, resources, and opportunities for involvement, leadership, and service.